-Portable windsocks are used at our training site, Evergreen Turf turf farms, to help pilots determine wind direction.
+Portable windsocks are used at our training site to help pilots determine wind direction.

 We teach students year 'round when the weather is safe.
-We have flight school at our shop.
+We have ground school at our shop.
 Flight instruction takes place at the turf farms.
 All P3 and higher students must learn to launch from a mountain site e.g. Agave Hill.
 There are plenty of flying sites in our region.
-The closer sites are Anapra Mesa, the East Potrillo Mountains, and Magdalena Rim (a sensitive site) open by invitation only.
+The closer sites are Anapra Mesa and Magdalena Rim (a sensitive site) open by invitation only.

-Southwest Airsports, LLC is a Texas limited liability corporation which is owned by Had & Marilyn Robinson.
-HQ (our shop) is located at 2105 Airport Road, Santa Teresa, New Mexico, 88008 U.S.A.
+Southwest Airsports, LLC is a Texas limited liability corporation operating in New Mexico which is owned by Had Robinson.
+Our mailing address is 2105 Airport Road, Santa Teresa, New Mexico, 88008 U.S.A.

 Before the beginning of training, all students must pay the required tuition in full.